Banded wolf snake

-The banded wolf snake, (Lycodon fasciolatus) is a species of colubrid snake.
-Sometimes called the banded racer, that name is used for snakes in the genus Platyceps.
+The banded wolf snake (Lycodon fasciolatus) is a species of snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to southern Asia.
+Sometimes called the banded racer, that common name is also used for snakes in the genus Platyceps.

-Geographic range
+Geographic distribution

-It is found in India except for North Bengal, Tamil Nadu and Kashmir, Sri Lanka, Pakistan, Nepal and Bangladesh.
+Lycodon fasciolatus is found in India (except for North Bengal, Tamil Nadu and Kashmir), Sri Lanka, Pakistan, Nepal, and Bangladesh.

 Description

-Snout obtuse, curved and prominent; rostral large, broader than wide, the portion visible from above more than half its length from the frontal; suture between the internasals as long as that between the prefrontals or a little shorter; frontal nearly as long as its distance from the end of the snout, or as the parietals; loreal as long as deep or longer than deep; one pre-ocular, usually with a small subocular below; two or three postoculars; temporals 2+2 or 2+3; upper labials 8, fourth and fifth entering the eye; 4 or 5 lower labials in contact with the anterior chin-shields; posterior chin-shields nearly as long as the anterior, separated from each other by two or three series of scales.
-Dorsals smooth, in 21 or 23 rows.
-Ventrals 197–225; anal divided; subcaudals 73–88.
-Yellowish or brownish olive above, with narrow white, brown, and black variegated cross bands on the anterior half of the body; these bands may entirely disappear in the adult; lower parts uniform yellowish.
+Lycodon fasciolatus has the following characteristics.
+The snout is obtuse, curved, and prominent.
+The rostral is large, broader than wide, the portion visible from above more than half its length from the frontal.
+The suture between the internasals is as long as that between the prefrontals or a little shorter.
+The frontal is nearly as long as its distance from the end of the snout, or as the parietals.
+The loreal is as long as deep or longer than deep.
+There is one preocular, usually with a small subocular below, and two or three postoculars.
+The temporals are arranged 2+2 or 2+3.
+The upper labials number eight, the fourth and fifth entering the eye.
+There are four or five lower labials in contact with the anterior chin shields.
+The posterior chin shields are nearly as long as the anterior, separated from each other by two or three series of scales.
+The dorsal scales are smooth, in 21 or 23 rows at midbody.
+The ventrals number 197–225.
+The anal scale is divided.
+The subcaudals number 73–88.

-Total length 1060 mm (3.5 feet); tail 220 mm (8.5 inches).
+The body is yellowish or brownish olive above, with narrow white, brown, and black variegated cross bands on the anterior half of the body.
+These bands may entirely disappear in the adult.
+The lower parts are uniform yellowish.

+It may attain a total length of 106 cm (3.5 feet), which includes a tail 22 cm (8.5 inches) long.

-Shaw's original description of the species was based on a plate in Russell, Ind.
-Serp.
-(1796).
+Shaw's original description of the species was based on a plate in Russell's An Account of Indian Serpents (1796).